nicholaswilde/turing-pi-scripts/README.md

 0x20
 ```

-Edit the `listen-for-shutdown.py` file and change the constants to your liking
+Edit the `listen-for-shutdown.py` file and change the constants to your liking.
+Uncomment `PIN_NO_LED` if you have a power LED.
 ```python
 ...
 # Power button GPIO pin number (GPIO, not actual)